romangurevitch/ConcurrencyWorkshop/internal/buildingblocks/errgroup/README.md

 ## Use Cases

-- **Concurrent Error Handling**: Executing multiple goroutines and aggregating their errors.
+- **Concurrent Error Handling**:
+  - Executing multiple goroutines and aggregating their errors.
+- **Context Propagation**:
-- **Context Propagation**: Propagating context and cancellation signals across a group of goroutines.
+  - Propagating context and cancellation signals across a group of goroutines.

 ## Common Pitfalls

+- **Error Ignorance**:
-- **Error Ignorance**: Ignoring errors returned by `Group.Go`.
+  - Ignoring errors returned by `Group.Go`.
+- **Misusing Context**:
-- **Misusing Context**: Misusing the context returned by `errgroup.WithContext` can lead to unintended behavior.
+  - Misusing the context returned by `errgroup.WithContext` can lead to unintended behavior.
     For instance, storing values in the context that are supposed to be accessed by goroutines may lead to race conditions if not handled properly.

 ## Best Practices

+- **Error Handling**:
-- **Error Handling**: Always handle errors returned by `Group.Go`.
+  - Always handle errors returned by `Group.Go`.
+- **Context Usage**:
-- **Context Usage**: Use the context returned by `errgroup.WithContext` to propagate cancelation.
+  - Use the context returned by `errgroup.WithContext` to propagate cancellation.

 ## Resources